Cold War in Asia: Thailand and Laos

-South Asia
+South and West Asia

 India

 Until the early 1970s, India was neutral in the Cold War, and was a key leader in the worldwide Non-Aligned Movement.
 However, in 1971, it began a loose alliance with the Soviet Union, as Pakistan was allied to the United States and China.
 India became a nuclear-weapon state, with its first nuclear test in 1974.
 India had territorial disputes with China which in 1962 escalated into the Sino-Indian War.
 It had major disputes and with Pakistan which resulted in wars in 1947, 1965, 1971 and 1999.

 From the late 1920s on, Jawaharlal Nehru, who had a long-standing interest in world affairs among independence leaders, formulated the Congress Party stance on international issues.
 As Prime Minister and Minister of External Affairs 1947–1964, Nehru controlled India's approach to the world.
 India's international influence varied over the years.
 It gained prestige and moral authority in the 1950s because of its moralistic leadership of the nonaligned movement.
 However Cold War politics became intertwined with interstate relations.
 It was too close to Moscow to be nonaligned.